unexpectedpanda/retool/readme.md

 >
 > Retool v2 is much faster, with several new features and better accuracy.
-[Check out the website](https://unexpectedpanda.github.io/retool) or the [v2 branch](https://github.com/unexpectedpanda/retool/tree/v2) to learn more and download.
+[Check out the website](https://unexpectedpanda.github.io/retool) or the [main branch](https://github.com/unexpectedpanda/retool/tree/main) to learn more and download.

 # Retool